jakecinco/kodiri-kodflix-MERN/README.md

 # Kodiri-Kodflix-MERN

 This is part -2 of the challenge where the front-end remains untouched and data is moved to the back-end.

 ## Learning Objectives

 Setting up and running a back-end data-base removing data from the browser and front-end files to the back-end.
 Understanding the difference between each of the back-end moving parts - Node, Express and MongoDB.

+#### How the internet works

+It is useful to see the relationship between the back-end and front-end by looking at how the internet works - MDN documentation[https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work] and a good YouTube Video:  [https://www.youtube.com/watch?v=7_LPdttKXPc]

 #### What is the back-end?